-- In a small saucepan, melt the butter.
+- In a small saucepan (or the microwave), melt the butter.
 Gently mix in the chives and salt with a spoon.

 - Place 2 pieces of ciabatta on a baking sheet, cut sides up.
 Spoon half of the melted butter mixture on each half.
 Reassemble the ciabatta, placing the top on the bottom, and bake for 10 minutes, until the bread is hot and crispy and the inside is soft and buttery.

 Nutrition Information:Yield: 6 Serving Size: 1 of 6

 Amount Per Serving: Calories: 211Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 3mgSodium: 401mgCarbohydrates: 38gFiber: 2gSugar: 4gProtein: 7g

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.